J. Lynn Helms: Military service

-Helms began his aviation career when he joined the US Navy Aviation Cadet training program while at the University of Oklahoma, early in 1942.
-On completion of the program he was commissioned as a second lieutenant, US Marine Corps, remaining in the service as a regular officer after the end of WW-II.
+Helms began his aviation career when he joined the U.S. Navy Aviation Cadet training program while at the University of Oklahoma, early in 1942.
+On completion of the program he was commissioned as a second lieutenant, U.S. Marine Corps, remaining in the service as a regular officer after the end of WW-II.
 Subsequent service included postings to Japan, China, Korea and various aircraft carriers, and other military assignments.
-He became a US Navy test pilot on graduation from the US Navy Test Pilot School, was awarded the US Marine Corps Air Medal, and the USAF Air Medal with Oak Leaf Cluster for Combat and Exceptional Service during the Korean War.
+He became a U.S. Navy test pilot on graduation from the U.S. Navy Test Pilot School, was awarded the U.S. Marine Corps Air Medal, and the USAF Air Medal with Oak Leaf Cluster for Combat and Exceptional Service during the Korean War.
 He subsequently retired from the Marine Corps in 1956 with the rank of lieutenant colonel.

 Career in the aerospace industry

 After leaving the Marine Corps, Helms initially worked as a design engineer for North American Aviation, with subsequent positions of sales manager, and director of plans and programs.
 In 1963 he joined the Bendix Corporation, holding successive positions as Systems Division general manager, group manager, and group vice president, aerospace.
 In that latter position he directed the Launch Support Division, that prepared all lunar and orbiter flights from Cape Kennedy.
 He also personally directed the Systems Division in designing, assembling, packaging and installing the ALSEP (Apollo Lunar Scientific Exploration Package) for Apollo astronauts to leave on the moon on the first lunar landing.